 The picture above shows a soil nail and shotcrete wall in a shoring application with a pneumatic finish.
 Pneumatic finishes are mainly used on temporary shoring applications, or any other application that has relaxed aesthetic requirements.
 While effort is made to apply shotcrete evenly, no controls are in place to ensure uniform application.
 This is the most cost-effective option as little to no finishing is required and no control needs to be established before applying the shotcrete.

 Soil nails are not visible in this picture.
 Permanent application of shotcrete will typically encapsulate the nail in shotcrete to prevent the nail from corroding or otherwise degrading over time.

 Sometimes referred to as architectural shotcrete, sculpted shotcrete can be made to take on the characteristics of surrounding geology.
 Again, soil nails are used to retain the slope, then shotcrete is applied.
 Instead of working the surface into a flat, continuous plane, sculpted shotcrete is shaped to resemble rock outcrops and cliff faces.
 Great care is taken to sculpt the wall in a way that would be present in nature.
 Thought is put into each line before it is carved.
 Texture and color are applied afterwards.
 The result is nearly indiscernible from a natural geological feature.

 Choosing the right shotcrete finish can have far reaching implications for a project’s aesthetic as well as its budget.
-GeoCraft Builders has the experience necessary to help choose the right one.
+As experienced shotcrete contractors, GeoCraft Builders can help choose the right one.